 - Manage stress.
 When you're stressed, you're not only more likely to overeat, but you're also more likely to eat unhealthy foods.
 Stress can also cause your blood pressure to rise.
 High blood pressure and a poor diet both increase your risk of heart disease, so manage your stress to decrease your risk.
 Find activities such as yoga, meditation or reading that can help you unwind and feel calm.
 Then, make time to practice them every day.

-Stick to these healthy lifestyle tips to help you achieve and maintain good heart health and reduce your risk for heart disease.
+Stick to these healthy lifestyle tips to help you achieve and maintain good heart health and potentially reduce your risk factors for heart disease.
 Your heart will love you for it.